jpott09/OSRS3/README.md

 Ensure you have Python installed.
 This project was built using version 3.11.4.

-Install the following external libraries using pip:
+Install the following external libraries using pip module:

 - apscheduler: `pip install apscheduler`
 - colorama: `pip install colorama`